vikramChaurasiya/DevTinder/Devtinder-web/README.md

 - Add logout feature
 - get the feed and add the feed in the store
 - build the user card in feed page
+- Edit Profile Feature
+- Show Teast Message on save of profile
+- see all my connections